admiralappsec/eks-github-actions-demo/README.md

   - Description: "Location of the deployable application artifact.
 Location relative to /docker-action/Dockerfile."
   - Default: No Default Value
 - `azure-application-id`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure application id (service principal, etc...)."
   - Default: No Default Value
 - `azure-tenant-id`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure tenant id (domain id)."
   - Default: No Default Value
 - `azure-client-secret`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure client secret."
   - Default: No Default Value
 - `azure-subscription-id`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure subscription id."
   - Default: No Default Value
 - `azure-resource-group-name`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure resource group name."
   - Default: No Default Value
 - `azure-region`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Azure region."
   - Default: No Default Value
 - `contrast-agent-download-url`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Agent download url associated with the Contrast Security Team Server."
   - Default: No Default Value
 - `contrast-api-url`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "The Contrast Security Team Server URL."
   - Default: No Default Value
 - `contrast-api-username`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "The username asssociated with the login for the Contrast Security Team Server."
   - Default: No Default Value
 - `contrast-api-api-key`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "The API key associated with the Contrast Security Team Server."
   - Default: No Default Value
 - `contrast-api-service-key`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "API service key associated with Contrast Security Team Server."
   - Default: No Default Value
 - `contrast-agent-java-standalone-app-name`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Application name associated with Contrast Security Team Server."
   - Default: No Default Value
 - `contrast-application-version`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Application version associated with the Contrast Security Application on Team Server."
   - Default: No Default Value
 - `azure-application-jvm-options`
-  - REQUIRED: YES
+  - REQUIRED: NO
   - Description: "Deployable application's jvm-options to pass to the Azure Spring Cloud PaaS deployment."
   - Default: No Default Value

-### In Process**
 - `contrast-security-configuration-file`
   - REQUIRED: NO
   - Description: "The configuration file location for the Contrast Security Java Agent - used to communication with Contrast Security Team Server.